 In this section

 ADR procedures are often quicker than court proceedings, which is of benefit to both businesses and consumers.
-The cost of ADR is considerably less than litigation, and procedures are often completed in private and conducted confidentially, avoiding the risk of adverse publicity and reputational damage that could arise from a court case.
+The cost of ADR is often free to the consumer or at least considerably less than using the courts.
+Procedures are often completed in private and conducted confidentially, avoiding the risk of adverse publicity and reputational damage that could arise from a court case.

 In some types of ADR (such as mediation) the parties to the dispute decide the outcome themselves rather than having it imposed on them.